peterpeterparker/daviddalbusco.com/src/blog/introducing-the-new-remote-control-for-your-presentations.md

 > Change is the essential process of all existence - Spock

-A little bit more than a month ago, we [introduced](https://medium.com/better-programming/introducing-deckdeckgo-the-web-open-source-editor-for-presentations-ac0f51fad711) our web open source editor for presentations: [DeckDeckGo](https://deckdeckgo.com)
+A little more than a month ago, we [launched](https://daviddalbusco.com/blog/introducing-deckdeckgo-the-web-open-source-editor-for-presentations) our web open source editor for presentations: [DeckDeckGo](https://deckdeckgo.com)

-Our launch went way above our expectations, quickly three thousand people had tried out our editor and we received a lot of positive feedback.
-It was really an unexpected reception and just an heartwarming experience.
+It went way above our expectations, quickly three thousand people had tried out our editor and we received a lot of positive feedback.
+It was really an unexpected start and just an heartwarming experience.
 Thank you all, for everything 🙏

-Following this release we spent the month of October improving our platform, thanks to our community and their many Pull Requests.
+Following this release we spent the month of October improving our platform, thanks to our community and many Pull Requests.
 It was definitely a really nice [Hacktoberfest 2019](http://hacktoberfest.digitalocean.com) season for us.

 Finally came the time to ask ourselves: **And now, what’s next?**